lvgl/lvgl/docs/integration/bindings/pikascript.rst

 -----------------------

-PikaScript now supports the main features of LVGL8, and these APIs are fully compatible with Micropython!
+PikaScript now supports the main features of LVGL8, and these APIs are fully compatible with MicroPython!

-This means that you can continue to use already written code from Micropython, and then use less code space and RAM.
+This means that you can continue to use already written code from MicroPython, and then use less code space and RAM.

 Enjoy detailed code hints down to the parameter type for a better programming experience